paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-084-department-of-energy.md

 ### Statutory Notes

 #### References in Text
 The Radiation Exposure Compensation Act, referred to in subsec. (b), is Pub.
 L. 101–426, Oct.
 15, 1990, 104 Stat.
-920, as amended, which is set out as a note under [section 2210 of this title](./chapter-023-development-and-control-of-atomic-energy.md#section-2210).
+920, which is set out as a note under [section 2210 of this title](./chapter-023-development-and-control-of-atomic-energy.md#section-2210).

 <a id="section-7385s-8"></a>